TWHamiltonJR/CSU-Senior-Project/docs/proposal.md

     -   Week 7-8:

-        -   Implement all code into Pfsense and Kali machines
+        -   Implement all code into Kali machine

-        -   Testing all code in those machines
+        -   Testing all code

     -   Week 9-10: